airacommunity/AIRA-User-Guide/F.1. Tools Explaination.md

 - **Drag and Drop Fork Join:**
    - Find the "Fork Join" tool in the Tools Section of the AIRA Designer interface.
-   - Drag the "Fork Join" tool onto your workflow designer.
+   - Drag and drop the "Fork Join" tool onto your workflow designer.
    - Connect the "Fork Join" tool to the required place in your workflow where you want to initiate parallel execution of tasks.

 - **Connect Apps to Fork Join:**